 Hilton Head in Beaufort County, South Carolina — The American South (South Atlantic)

 Location.
-32° 14.732′ N, 80° 41.793′ W. Marker is in Hilton Head, South Carolina, in Beaufort County.
-Marker is at the intersection of Fish Haul Road and Trigger Fish Road, on the right when traveling east on Fish Haul Road.
-Click for map.
-Marker is in this post office area: Hilton Head Island SC 29926, United States of America.
+32° 12.121′ N, 80° 41.995′ W. Marker is in Hilton Head, South Carolina, in Beaufort County.
+Marker can be reached from the intersection of Mathews Drive and Folly Field Road and William Hilton Parkway (U.S. 278).
+Touch for map.
+Zion Chapel of Ease and Cemetery at the southbound merge of Mathews Dr (Folly Field) to US 278.
+Marker is in this post office area: Hilton Head Island SC 29928, United States of America.

 Also see . . .